TSWeatherby/ManManorAtlasBoard/README.md

 # ManManor Atlasboard for the Kitchen
-Simply download the application http://atlasboard.bitbucket.org \n Navigate with the Command line to the file in Github and run "start atlasboard" \n Your local version will appear at localhost:3000
+Simply download the application http://atlasboard.bitbucket.org<br>
+Navigate with the Command line to the file in Github and run "start atlasboard" <br>
+Your local version will appear at localhost:3000